Brisbane Girls Grammar School: Co-curriculum

 Lifestyle: Yoga, pilates and rock climbing.

 The three core music domains (strings, band and choir) offer more than 900 places for students to pursue their musical talents at their specific level of proficiency.
 Specialist music staff provide instrumental and vocal tuition in group and private lessons.

+In addition, the School offers a range of clubs and activities including debating, calligraphy, design club, and a music studio.

 Principals

 House system

 As with most Australian schools, Brisbane Girls Grammar School uses a house system.
 The house system provides a framework of support for students during their years at the school.
 The house system originated in 1964, with 10 houses that were amalgamated to five in 1966.
 In 1973 the house system reverted to Interform Competitions but was reintroduced in 1980.
 Since then, some of the previously discontinued houses have returned, while new houses have been created.
 There are currently nine houses, each named after past principals and teachers of the school as well as previous chairmen of the board of trustees: